Bronze Whaler Shark

 Danger to Humans

-The bronze whaler shark was listed as "Near Threatened" on the IUCN Red List in 2003.
-This listing is based on the fact that this species does not seem to be naturally abundant anywhere.
-It appears to have small regional populations with little movement of individuals between populations.
+The bronze whaler was listed as “Near Threatened” on the IUCN Red List in 2003.
+This assessment is based on the fact that it does not appear especially abundant anywhere.
+Instead, it appears sparsely distributed across small regional isolated populations around the world.
+The bronze whaler is locally common in some parts of its range; There have been population declines in New Zealand that have been attributed to overfishing (Duffy and Gordon 2003).

 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.

-The bronze whaler shark commonly occupies a variety of habitats from freshwater and brackish areas of large rivers to shallow bays and estuaries.
-It has been found from the surf line to depths of up to 328 feet (100 m), but is believed to range deeper.
+The bronze whaler shark commonly occupies a variety of habitats from shallow bays and estuaries to inshore and continental shelf areas.
+It has been found from the surf line to depths of up to 328 feet (100 m), but is believed to range deeper (Duffy and Gordon 2003).

-The bronze whaler shark is stocky with a slight arch to the body above the gill slits.
-It has a lean and pointed snout and characteristic narrowly triangular teeth.
+The bronze whaler shark is a large classically shaped requiem with a pointed snout.
+It has characteristic narrowly triangular hook-shaped teeth.
+The upper teeth are sexually dimorphic, the males having proportionately longer and more hook shaped teeth than the females and juveniles.
 The eyes of this shark are circular and relatively large.
 Bronze whaler sharks have moderately large pectoral fins with narrowly rounded or pointed tips.
 The caudal fin has a bulge near the base of the front edge.
-This species lacks an interdorsal ridge.
+This species lacks an interdorsal ridge (Compagno et al. 2005).

 The bronze whaler shark is bronzy grey to olive-grey in color on its dorsal surface and white on the ventral surface.
 This counter shading serves to camouflage the animal from predators or prey below.
 This species has dark markings on the edge of its fins and white or dusky tips.
-Bronze whaler sharks are often confused with blacktip sharks or spinner sharks because of their markings.
+Bronze whaler sharks are often confused with blacktip sharks or spinner sharks because of their markings (Compagno et al. 2005).

 Size, Age, and Growth

 Otodistomum veliporum is a type of fluke that has been found in the stomach and spiral valve of bronze whaler sharks in Brazil.
-Cathetocephalus australis is a tapeworm that can also be found in bronze whaler sharks from the southwestern Atlantic Ocean.
+Cathetocephalus australis is a tapeworm that can also be found in bronze whaler sharks from the southwestern Atlantic Ocean (Schmidt and Beveridge 1990).

 Günther first described Carcharhinus brachyurus in 1870.
 Synonyms include Carcharias lamiella Jordan and Gilbert 1882, Eulamia ahenea Stead 1938, Carcharhinus improvisus Smith 1952, Carcharhinus rochensis Abella 1972, Carcharhinus remotoides Deng, Xiong and Zhan 1981, and Carcharhinus acarenatus Morenos and Hoyos 1983.
 The genus name Carcharhinus is derived from the Greek “karcharos” meaning sharpen and “rhinos” meaning nose; the species name brachyurus means “short-bodied”.